 To complete the CTY medical form you will need to provide emergency contact information, consent to treatment, immunization records, medical history, physical examination results, TB screening and test results (if applicable), allergies and adverse reactions, medical and prescription insurance information (if available), consent for CTY staff to distribute non-prescription medications, and a list of any medications your child needs to take while at CTY.

 We do not accept alternate medical forms such as from the child’s school or another camp.
-The CTY medical form is completed online via the link to the CampDoc system in Every student attending CTY Summer Programs must have a CTY Medical Form completed annually and signed by a physician.
+The CTY medical form is completed online via the link to the CampDoc system in Every student attending summer On-Campus Programs must have a CTY Medical Form completed annually and signed by a physician.
 The form is completed online via the link to the CampDoc system.
 To access the form, log into MyCTY as a parent and select "Summer Programs" from the left navigation menu.
 Then select "CTY Medical Form."
 Immunization records, physical exam results, and TB test results, and may be uploaded to a student’s medical record.
 We do not accept alternate medical forms such as from the child’s school or another camp.

 Physician Authorization